cmccoy1992/hello-world/README.md

 # hello-world
-This repository is for Code:You practive.
+This repository is for Code:You practice.